docker-library/docs/percona/README.md

 ... where `some-percona` is the name you want to assign to your container, `my-secret-pw` is the password to be set for the MySQL root user and `tag` is the tag specifying the MySQL version you want.
 See the list above for relevant tags.

-## Connect to MariaDB from the MySQL command line client
+## Connect to Percona Server from the MySQL command line client

 The following command starts another `percona` container instance and runs the `mysql` command line client against your original `percona` container, allowing you to execute SQL statements against your database instance: